Kanish3124/User-Profile-Details/README.md

-# Web Application for Form Submission and Profile Display
+# Web Application for User Profile Details

 This project is a simple web application built using Node.js, Express.js, and EJS.
 It allows users to fill out a form, upload a profile image, and view their submitted details on a profile page.